-- For your own protection, do not feed any of the Nature Park’s wildlife.
+- For your own protection and the health of the animals, do not feed any of the Nature Park’s wildlife.

-- The following are prohibited: motorized vehicles, hunting, fishing, littering, smoking, alcoholic beverages, fires, and firecrackers.
+- The following are prohibited: motorized vehicles, hunting, fishing, balloons, confetti, smoking, alcoholic beverages, fires, and firecrackers.

 - Your leashed pets are welcome, but we ask that you clean up after them.

 - Please do not sit or stand on the railings and fences of the bridges and boardwalks.

 - Activity in a natural ecosystem such as Phinizy Swamp involves risks that cannot be eliminated by Phinizy Center for Water Sciences.

 Whether you are planning a business meeting, wedding, celebration, party, family reunion, employee day, or another great event, Phinizy Swamp Nature Park is a beautiful location to host your gathering.
 From outdoor classrooms and pavilions to a classic Conference Room overlooking the Rain Garden Pond or our spacious Education Meeting Room with open deck, you will find facilities to meet your needs.
 More information is available on the Park Rentals page.